laryn/views_distinct/README.txt

 ------------
 Activate the module, then administer a desired View.
-Under any field you want to affect, Edit the field and select the appropriate Aggregate or Filter option under the "Views Distinct" section of the configuration form.
+Under any field you want to affect, Edit the field and select the appropriate Aggregate or Filter option under the "Views Distinct Settings" section of the configuration form.

 If you don't have have a good field to disambiguate "duplicate" rows, you can add a Global: Text and rewrite it with some combination of existing fields,